AlexWillyOrion/HTML-to-PHP/README.md

 simple use:

-edit old_dir and newdir in file
+edit old_dir and new_dir in file to use